 The Black Lives Matter movement has highlighted systemic racism in the US, becoming a world-wide movement that is fundamentally altering the way that social inequities and minority rights are being addressed.
 In this episode, Yale Professor Gerald Jaynes and Ben Karp discuss the impact this historic movement is having on American politics, bringing long-standing issues of racial justice and civil rights to the forefront for public debate and institutional reform.
 They also discuss Spike Lee’s film “Da 5 Bloods” from Dr. Jaynes’ perspective as a Vietnam Army veteran.

-Gerald Jaynes is professor in the department of Economics and also in the department of African American Studies at Yale University.
+Gerald Jaynes is a professor in the Department of Economics and also in the department of African American Studies at Yale University.
 He is the author of Branches Without Roots: Genesis of the Black Working Class in the American South, and the editor of A Common Destiny: Blacks and American Society.
 Professor Jaynes has served on numerous academic, public policy and editorial boards and has lectured at colleges and universities globally.

 Olivier Benjamin Karp is an ICAS fellow and adjunct faculty member at Temple University Japan campus.
 Born in New York City and raised in Philadelphia, Ben Karp holds degrees in English, history and African American Studies from Goucher College and from Yale University.
 Professor Karp served as the finance chair of Senator Cory Booker’s first mayoral campaign in Newark, New Jersey.
 In Japan since 2002, he has published articles and been quoted in The Asahi Shimbun/International Herald Tribune, The Algemeiner, New York Times, Washington Post, The Jewish Forward, and The Daily Beast.